Opting out of or Transfering your insurance

 - You must bring a copy of your receipt from purchasing the MUNSU insurance to the IO along with your MCP card, to cancel your Foreign Health Insurance.

 - Make sure you have completed the correct opt out form.
-Both MUNSU and the GSU have opt out forms for their health and dental insurance, but if you are an international student, you must complete an opt out form for Foreign Health (completing a MUNSU or GSU form will not opt you out of the Foreign Health insurance).
+Both MUNSU and the GSU have opt out forms for their health and dental insurance, but if you are an international student charged foreign health insurance and wish to opt out, you must complete an opt out form for Foreign Health (completing a MUNSU or GSU form will not opt you out of the Foreign Health insurance).

 - If you are an international graduate student, you might also wish to opt out of the GSU dental plan.
 For information on this, visit their website, www.gsumun.ca.